bitkarrot/lnbits-phoenixd/README.md

 This is a docker-compose.yml for lnbits dev branch at LNBITS_COMMIT_HASH=0076a85fdb557552f51c5ec11e0f8ff8df2e17de and phoenixd Dockerfile, source: https://github.com/ACINQ/phoenixd, v0.1.4

+This repo will be updated to latest LNBits release when it comes out.

 ## To run:

 git clone this repository.